dragthor/dragthor.github.com/_posts/2016-03-16-web-page-performance-death-by-a-thousand-tiny-cuts.markdown

 Some examples

   -  string evals
-  -  anomynous and inline fuctions
+  -  anonymous and inline fuctions
     - debugging difficult.
 Named function helps with debugging errors.
   -  unnecessary each or looping
   -  coercion === [jsPerf](https://jsperf.com/)